gadget78/Evernode-Deploy-Monitor/README.md

 ## 1st method

-if using the 1st method above, this will ALWAYS pull the latest version.. and keep the local depndancies up to date ..
+if using the 1st method above, this will ALWAYS pull the latest version.. and keep the local dependencies up to date ..

 ## 2nd method